HarmoGlace/teamy/README.md

             getMemberTeam: (member, teams) => teams.find(team => member.roles.cache.has(team.roleId)
         },
-        guild: '123456',  // guildId where all roles are from
+        guild: '123456',  // guild Id where all roles are from
         implement: true
 });